National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 In order to facilitate COVID-19 research, N3C has grouped ontologically similar OMOP measurement concepts together for 53 measured concept categories and developed a unit-harmonization pipeline to ensure that the data is consistent and comparable.
 Unit inference is performed in the following cases; cases where the measurement units are missing or in cases where the units are provided by the site and valid for the given lab, but the value distribution indicates that it is the wrong unit.

-The massive amounts of measurement data in N3C enables the process of correcting units via inference based on the distribution of the existing data values for the same laboratory results.
+The massive amounts of measurement data in N3C enable the process of correcting units via inference based on the distribution of the existing data values for the same laboratory results.
 Furthermore, the same measurement data in different units are also converted to use the canonical units using the unit conversion table.

 This unit-harmonization pipeline consists of several steps: